ccdmb/predector/docs/faq.md

 This is because the model has tried to accomodate some unusual effectors, but the decision tree rules (with discontinuous boundaries) can let some things through that obviously aren't effectors.
 If you delve into the proteins with lower scores we recommended that you manually evaluate the protein properties in the ranking sheet yourself to select candidates.

-With predector we really wanted to encourage you to look at your data.
+With Predector we really wanted to encourage you to look at your data.
-Ranking separates the bulk of good proteins from bad ones, so a it's easier to decide when to stop manually evaluating candidates and settle on a list.
+Ranking separates the bulk of good proteins from bad ones, so it's easier to decide when to stop manually evaluating candidates and settle on a list.
 Think of it like searching for papers on the web.
 The first page usually contains something relevant to what you're interested in, but sometimes there are some gems in the 2nd and 3rd pages.

-### How should I cite predector?
+### How should I cite Predector?

 The Predector pipeline and ranking method is published in [scientific reports](https://doi.org/10.1038/s41598-021-99363-0):